In a well-run organization, each role has a single orientation; they either support individual customers or they support the market.

 - Product Manager says: “Which other banks are asking us about this?
 I thought the regulators are still discussing it.”

-- Product Manager thinks: “I need to validate myself this with several other account teams in this space.”
+- Product Manager thinks: “I need to validate myself this with lots of other account teams in this space.”

 Our product manager has segment-wide questions to consider: